AKuederle/AKuederle.github.io/quicktips/_posts/14-04-2015-The-proper-way-to-create-a-numpy-array-using-a-for-loop.md

 1. Nest in the result array (result --> [result])
 2. Initialize your empty array with specified size (np.array([ ]) --> np.empty((0, 100)))

-Note: Use this solution only if there is really no other way.
-If you would use list instead of numpy arrays in this case you could get a huge performance gain for big arrays.
-Also, try to avoid writing loops when working with numpy.
-Many things can be solved using some clever slicing and broadcasting tricks.